expo/expo/packages/expo-updates/README.md

 `expo-updates` fetches and manages remotely-hosted assets and updates to your app's JS bundle.

-See [<ModuleName> docs](https://docs.expo.io/versions/latest/sdk/<module-docs-name>) for documentation of this universal module's API.
+See [Updates docs](https://docs.expo.io/versions/latest/sdk/updates) for documentation of this universal module's API.

 # Installation